GhostKellz/ghostlang/docs/embedding.md

 # Embedding Ghostlang

-Ghostlang is designed to be easily embedded in Zig applications.
-This guide shows how to integrate ghostlang into your project.
+Ghostlang is built first and foremost as an embeddable scripting engine for Zig applications.
+The runtime is still early, but the public API is already stable enough for experiments.
+This guide shows the minimal wiring required to run scripts and exchange data with host functions.

 ## Adding as a Dependency